-Quarantine of a dog that attacked or bit someone is often the first step in determining to euthanize the animal or let it free.
-Quarantine is a method of isolating an animal or a person from others to rule out some type of contagious disease or keep a dangerous person or animal from the general public.
+Quarantine of a dog that attacked or bit someone is often the first step to euthanizing the animal or letting it free.
+Quarantine isolates an animal or person from others to rule out some contagious disease or keep a dangerous person or animal from the general public.
 As we covered in a related article, there are many cases in which a dog is euthanized following a severe attack.

-But dogs usually are only put down in cases when a dog attacks people twice because this dog is legally too dangerous.
+But dogs are usually only put down when a dog attacks people twice because this dog is legally too dangerous.
 In other cases, the execution of the animal happened because of the violent attack training that taught the dog to attack humans or other animals specifically.

 A dog owner can take specific responsibilities for a dog after an attack.
 And this can include accepting responsibility for the dog after the attack.
-So in a strict sense, there always should be a quarantine after a dog bites a person.
+So in a strict sense, a quarantine should always be after a dog bites a person.
 But the dog is held for multiple purposes, including the risk to the general public.

 But the most crucial reason for the isolation of a dog is determining whether the dog carries rabies.
 The dog must remain quarantined for at least ten days, often at the owner’s home or the pound.
 There are further considerations following an attack.
 Also, the dog’s owner can sometimes choose not to have their dog put down.

 However, the owner may still decide to put the dog down if it is a danger to others based on sound judgment.
 Local animal control or a judge may furthermore recommend the dog’s destruction.
 But it is usually a tough decision and one not taken lightly.
-Last, there is an administrative appeals, and hearing process that allows judicial intervention when the parties, including victims, cannot agree on the fate of the isolated dog.
+Last, an administrative appeal and hearing process allows judicial intervention when the parties, including victims, cannot agree on the fate of the isolated dog.

-Above we looked at quarantines of dogs, and when they are proper.
+Above, we looked at quarantines of dogs and when they are proper.
 We also discussed putting individual dogs down and ruling out diseases.
-To learn more about California dog bite law, check out our dog bite attorney page here.
+Check out our dog bite attorney page here to learn more about California dog bite law.